BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 ---
 layout: post
-title: "A Crisis of Non-Communication: Sustainability and Trumpism"
+title: "A Crisis of Communication: Sustainability and Trumpism"
 tags:
     - Sustainability
     - Social Systems Theory